mdjahidhasan009/JavaScript-Note/asynchronous/promise.md

 * **Fulfilled:** Indicates that the specified operation was completed successfully.
 * **Rejected:** Indicates that the operation did not complete successfully, often resulting in an error.

 A pending promise may transition into either fulfilled or rejected state.
-A fulfilled or rejected promise is settled and it must not transition into any other state.
+A fulfilled or rejected promise is settled, and it must not transition into any other state.
 Once a promise is settled, the value must not change.

 ## Creating and Using a Promise
 Here’s how we can create a promise and use it: